The wolf has come to make us strong and clean again!

 THE SECOND of the two profound ironies in the lotus of the coronavirus is that pandemics tend to make the surviving human species stronger — physically, emotionally and intellectually — because the weak have been selectively eliminated, and the strong have been tested.

-A great leap forward for humanity sometimes follows within a century or two of the attack of a major plague, e.g. the European Age of Exploration following the Black Death; the European Age of Revolution following the Plague of 1665, etc.
+A great leap forward for humanity sometimes follows within a century or two of the attack of a major plague, e.g. the European Age of Exploration following the Black Death; the European Age of Revolution following the Plague of 1665, the Age of High Tech following the Spanish Influenza, etc.

 So we will hopefully be a stronger, more competitively capable species when this pandemic is over than we were when it started.